 Inland Rail is a smart move for Australia.

-Inland Rail will bring widespread and long-term benefits to Australia.
+Inland Rail is bringing widespread and long-term benefits to Australia.

 It will better link producers, farmers and businesses to national and global markets, reduce our reliance on road freight, and generate new opportunities for industries and our regions.

 Faster, more reliable freight